parcelvoy/platform/docs/docs/deploy/aws-ec2.md

 This file also lets you use a separate database, change what queue is being used or setup SSO.

 By default the port is configured to use `3000` for the UI and API.
 You can modify this by setting `UI_PORT`.

 6. Setup security groups
+Based on what port you are using for the UI portion, you will want to make sure you have configured that port to be open as well in your security groups.